Pro Tips For Buying the Right Hiking Boots

 Boots are the most important piece of hiking or backpacking gear you will buy: You can live with a mediocre pack or a cheap tent (as many of us have), but poorly fitting boots are often a trip ender.
 Trouble is, boots are also the most difficult piece of gear to get right.
 Getting a good fit is only the first step, and a good retailer should help you do that.
 (First tip: Don’t settle for a mediocre or poor fit in boots—if they don’t feel good, they aren’t good.)
 The questions I get most often from readers focus on which type of boot to buy.
-Here’s what I’ve learned from two decades of testing and reviewing scores of shoe and boot models of all kinds.
+Here’s what I’ve learned from a quarter-century of testing and reviewing scores of shoe and boot models of all kinds.

 I’ve seen hikers make every kind of bad choice on footwear, from buying too much boot (which can result in chronic foot or lower-leg injuries and blisters) to getting shoes that are not adequately supportive for them (which can also result in—you guessed it—chronic foot or lower-leg injuries and blisters).
 I made some of those bad choices myself before I had worn enough shoes and boots that I can now usually tell as soon as I put on a new pair for the first time whether they fit me and are appropriate for the kind of hiking or backpacking I’m planning.

 While others might categorize boots differently, for the purposes of this article, I’ll divide footwear into three categories by approximate weight (per pair of men’s US size 9/Euro 42, which happens to be the sample size used by many manufacturers when stating the weight of a pair of boots, and my size), with the caveat that there’s overlap between these categories: